-The designated assembly point for St Catherine's is: The playground.
+The designated assembly point for St Catherine's is:

+The School Playground.

-The School Administrator, Jo Parish will take the Evacuation Pack and a device with the Sign-in App with her and check this at the assembly point with the PIC.
+The School Administrator/receptionist will take the visitors book out with her and check this at the assembly point with the PIC.
+The Administrative Assistant or receptionist will take out registers that have been returned to the main office.